soulwing/credo/README.md

 "safe" by encrypting it using the public key; this is analogous to dropping something into the safe by means of a drawer or slot (without actually opening the safe).
-A person who knows the password that was used to encrypt the private key can use the password to "open" the safe; the password is used to decrypt the private key, and the private key is then used to recover (decrypt) the original article(s).
+A person who knows the password that was used to encrypt the private key knows the combination to "open" the safe; the password is used to decrypt the private key, and the private key is then used to retrieve (decrypt) the original article(s).

 When Annie logs into Credo for the first time, Credo generates an asymmetric key pair exclusively for her use.
 Credo asks her to provide a password that will be used to encrypt her private key.
 Credo doesn't store her password; only Annie knows the password she selected.
 However, Credo does store a one-way hash of Annie's password.
-It uses this hash to more easily validate a password provided as input.
+It uses this hash, later, to validate that she has entered the correct password whenever it is needed to decrypt her private key.

 ![Figure N: User Profile] (docs/images/user-profile.png)

 Annie's asymmetric key pair plays the role of the combination safe in our analogy.
-Articles can be placed into her "safe" by encrypting them using her public key.
-Since Annie is the only person who knows her password, she is the only one who can open her "safe"; she can use her password to decrypt her private key, which can in turn decrypt articles that were encrypted using her public key.
+Articles can be encrypted using her public key -- _placing them inside her safe_.
+Annie is the only person who knows her password -- _she is the only one who can open her safe_.
+She can use her password to decrypt her private key, which can in turn decrypt articles that were encrypted using her public key -- _she can use the combination to open the safe and retrieve the articles that are stored inside_.

 In Credo, a group of people can share access to a credential.
 When the private key for a credential is stored, a symmetric key is used to encrypt the private key.
 This is analogous to putting the credential's private key into a lock box.
-Credo makes a copy of the symmetric key (the key for the "lock box") for each member of the access group, and then encrypts this key using the corresponding member's public key.
-This effectively puts a copy of the key for the "lock box" (which contains the credential we're trying to protect) into each group member's "safe".
+Credo makes a copy of the symmetric key (the key for the _lock box_) for each member of the access group, and then encrypts this key using the corresponding member's public key.
+This effectively puts a copy of the key for the _lock box_ (which contains the credential we're trying to protect) into each group member's _safe_.

 ![Figure N: Credential Protection] (docs/images/credential-protection.png)

 Suppose Claire is a member an access group assigned to a stored credential.
-She can use her password to decrypt her private key; she knows the combination to her "safe".
-Her (decrypted) private key can then be used to decrypt her copy of the symmetric key that was used to encrypt the credential's private key; she can retrieve the "lock box key" from her "safe".
-The (decrypted) symmetric key can then be used to decrypt the private key for the stored credential; she can unlock the "lock box" to retrieve the credential's private key.
+She can use her password to decrypt her private key -- _she knows the combination to her safe_.
+Her (decrypted) private key can then be used to decrypt her copy of the symmetric key that was used to encrypt the credential's private key -- _she can retrieve the lock box key from her safe_.
+The (decrypted) symmetric key can then be used to decrypt the private key for the stored credential -- _she can unlock the lock box to retrieve the credential's private key_.

 ![Figure N: Credential Access] (docs/images/credential-access.png)